Enable History on a Tag

 Let's look at a demonstration of how the analog compression works.
 For this example we'll assume a tag is using a historical deadband value of 0.01.
 Over the course of a few moments the tag's value changed several times, as represented on the chart below.

 The tag historian system stores the records into one of the data partitions.
 After the value changes above, our database stores the records.

 Below we'll describe how each value was stored as the tag changed value.

-Once we enable history on the tag and set the deadband mode to Analog, the system will record the first value on the tag.
+Once we enable history on the tag and set the deadband style to Analog, the system will record the first value on the tag.
 Since we only have our first value, we use arbitrarily large and small values for the upper slope and lower slope (3.40282347 x 10^38 and -3.40282347 x 10^38, respectively), and store those numbers until the tag changes value again.

 Here we see the value on the tag changed to 150.
 Since this is only the second value recorded, the system needs to figure out the slope values so it knows when to next collect a record.
 The system calculates both slope values as listed above.